THE FIREWORK CODE

 ALWAYS FOLLOW THE FIREWORK CODE

-* Do not buy fireworks from UNLICENCED sellers on Facebook/Ebay/Gumtree/Amazon.
+* Do not buy fireworks from UNLICENCED retailers.

 * Never put fireworks in your pocket.

-* Let your neighbours know you will be having a display, especially if they are elderly or they have pets or children.
+* Be considerate.
+Let your neighbours know you will be having a display, especially if they are elderly or they have pets or children.

 * Avoid setting fireworks off late at night, particularly if it is a school-night.